nikhilrana13/CRUD-App-with-React-Redux-and-React-Router/README.md

 Redux: To manage the application's state and handle actions like adding, updating, and deleting users.

 React Router: For handling navigation between different pages, such as viewing the user list and editing user details.

+Tailwind CSS: For fast, utility-first CSS styling that helps create a clean and responsive layout.